jacksonmgrant/Scribe/README.md

 ## Project Setup

 The below instructions are for quick setup.
-I have written scripts that install all dependencies and set up environments, as well as create an alias to run the project with one command.
+I have written scripts that install all dependencies and set up environments.
 If you are worried about running scripts or are encountering issues with them, you can run the commands in the files in terminal yourself.
-There are more instructions in the frontend and backend readmes.

 ### Quick Setup